OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:45

-so that you may prove yourselves to be sons of your Father who is in heaven;
-for He causes His sun to rise on the evil and the good,
-and sends rain on the righteous and the unrighteous.
+that you may be children of your Father in heaven.
+He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.

 ## Matthew 5:46

-For if you love those who love you, what reward do you have?
-Even the tax collectors, do they not do the same?
+If you love those who love you, what reward will you get?
+Do not even the tax collectors do the same?

 ## Matthew 5:47

-And if you greet only your brothers and sisters, what more are you doing than others?
-Even the Gentiles, do they not do the same?
+And if you greet only your own people, what are you doing more than others?
+Do not even the Gentiles do the same?

 ## Matthew 5:48

-Therefore, you shall be perfect, as your heavenly Father is perfect.
+Be perfect, therefore, as your heavenly Father is perfect.